ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/vivarium_versus_other_model_types/index.rst

 Correlation
 +++++++++++

 When developing a Vivarium simulation, we typically overlay population-level statistic generated through the GBD onto individual simulants, rather than using individual-level input data such as hospital records or registry data.
 This approach involves taking broad, aggregated data and distributing its implications onto the simulated individuals to approximate their health status, risks, and progression within the model's context.
 This modeling strategy is not ubiquitous across all public health microsimulations, nor even all Vivarium microsimulations.
-For instance, our aforementioned microsimulation of cardiovascular disease (`<2019_cause_ihd>`_) uses inpatient hospital and claims data to inform the burden of heart failure due to each of the underlying causes of heart failure.
-These data sources include vital registry data from Mexico, Brazil, Taiwan, Colombia, and the US; inpatient admissions from Friuli Venezia, Italy; and linked vital registry data from Friuli Venezia, Italy.
+For instance, our aforementioned microsimulation of cardiovascular disease uses individual-level data from NHANES
+(`National Health and Nutrition Examination Survey <https://www.cdc.gov/nchs/nhanes/index.htm>`_) to inform risk exposure correlation between systolic blood pressure, LDL cholesterol, fasting plasma glucose, and body mass index.
+Read more about how we calculate these correaltion coefficients using NHANES data :ref: `here <2023_sbp_ldlc_fpg_bmi>`_.

 References
 ----------